Smarter Work HQ

 ✓ Ideal user

-You're running a full-service or fast-casual restaurant with at least 1–2 locations and want a single vendor accountable for the entire system.
-You need the POS, payments, and kitchen coordination to work together without custom integration work.
+You're running a full-service or fast-casual restaurant with 1–10 locations and want a single vendor to own the entire payment and operations stack rather than stitching together multiple tools.

 ✗ Not for